Baltic nations to restrict entry of Russians, hindering access to EU | Business

 Baltic nations to restrict entry of Russians, hindering access to EU

-European Union members Lithuania, Latvia and Estonia have reached an agreement to restrict the entry of Russian citizens traveling from Russia and Belarus, their foreign ministers said on Wednesday.
-The three Baltic nations expect to put the entry ban in place by the middle of September.
-It will include exceptions such as for humanitarian and family reasons, lorry drivers, and diplomats, Latvian Foreign Minister Edgars Rinkevics said.
+European Union members Lithuania, Latvia and Estonia have agreed to restrict the entry of Russian citizens travelling from Russia and Belarus, their foreign ministers said on Wednesday.
+The three Baltic nations expect the entry ban to be in place by the middle of September, after it gets formal approval from the national governments, Latvian Foreign Minister Edgars Rinkevics said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)